-I remember a man telling me a story that he loaned this man a good sum of money-several thousands of dollars.
-And when he was in the attitude of this servant here who wouldn't listen-v 30: "But he would not listen; instead he went and cast him into prison, until he should pay the amount that he owed."
+I remember a man telling me a story that he loaned this man a good sum of money-several thousand dollars.
+The man was in the attitude of this servant here who wouldn't listen:

+Verse 30: "But he would not listen; instead he went and cast him into prison, until he should pay the amount that he owed."

-So this man was telling me he would come into the congregation every Sabbath and there was this man who owed him thousands of dollars; and he would talk to him about it.
+This man was telling me he would come into the congregation every Sabbath and there was this man who owed him thousands of dollars; and he would talk to him about it.
 He said, 'I'll make payment.'
 But he really never did.
-So one day, because his attitude was fomenting: why doesn't this guy do it.
+So, one day, because his attitude was fomenting: why doesn't this guy do it.
 I gave him the money and you know how it is.
 I gave it to him with good intent.
 He hasn't paid it back.
 He said he would but he hasn't.
 And it was really getting his attitude down.

-So after praying about it, he came in one Sabbath and he saw the man and he said.
+After praying about it, he came in one Sabbath and he saw the man and he said.
 'You don't owe me anything.
 If there's anytime in the future you can do anything, I'll consider it, but you don't owe me a thing.'
 And he said that cleansed his attitude more than anything else.
 That's important to understand.
 Lack of forgiveness puts you in a wrong, spiritual condition and can lead to bitterness, and can lead to vindictiveness, and lead to hatefulness-just like this here.

-Now notice: "...cast him into prison, until he should pay the amount that he owed.
-Now when his fellow servants saw the things that had taken place, they were greatly distressed...
-[Hypocrisy at its best-right?] ...and they went to their lord and related all that had taken place.
+"...he went and cast him into prison, until he should pay the amount that he owed.
+Now when his fellow servants saw the things that had taken place, they were greatly distressed... [hypocrisy at its best] ...and they went to their lord and related all that had taken place.
 Then his lord called him and said to him, 'You wicked servant, I forgave you all that debt, because you implored me.
-Were you not also obligated to have compassion on your fellow servant, even as I had compassion on you?" (vs 32-33).
+Were you not also obligated to have compassion on your fellow servant, even as I had compassion on you?"" (vs 30-33).

-Now sometimes forgiving someone really is hard because you've been affronted.
+Sometimes forgiving someone really is hard because you've been affronted.
 You have been hurt.

 You've been taken advantage of.
-Now especially in a marital situation, when husbands and wives get real picky.
+Especially in a marital situation when husbands and wives get real picky.
 Maybe you find something that is a real sin.

+- What happens if you come in the house and you inadvertently find that your wife/husband is hooked on online porn, or online gambling? - What do you do?

+Well, immediately you divorce him and kick him out because there's no forgiveness!

+- Whatever the sin is, is it a sin unto death?

+- or

+- Is a forgivable sin?

+- How much better to work with your husband or wife

+- $\checkmark$ to repair the situation

+- $\checkmark$ to help them

+- $\checkmark$ to give forgiveness

-What happens if you come in the house and you inadvertently find that your wife is hooked on online porn, or online gambling, or your husband?
-What do you do?
-Well, immediately you divorce him and kick him out because there's no forgiveness.
-So you have to ask the question: Whatever the sin is, is it a sin unto death?
-Or is a forgivable sin?
-How much better to work with your husband or your wife to repair the situation; to help them; to give forgiveness; to forsake the sin.
-So this is exactly what it's talking about.
-That's why God wants us to forgive and go forward.
-Forgive and go forward!
-What did Jesus say: "seventy times seven."
-Otherwise who would stand?
-And you're almost guaranteed this: If you don't forgive, you're going to end up with a horrible, terrible and self-righteous attitude that is going to sour your brain.
-Literally pickle your brain in hatred; in self-righteousness; self-centeredness-not considering that you yourself are a sinner.
+- $\checkmark$ to forsake the sin

+This is exactly what it's talking about.
+That's why God wants us to forgive and go forward!
+What did Jesus say?
+Seventy times seven!
+Otherwise, who would stand?
+You're almost guaranteed this: If you don't forgive, you're going to end up with a horrible, terrible and self-righteous attitude that is going to sour your brain!.
+Literally pickle your brain in hatred, in self-righteousness, in self-centeredness; not considering that you yourself are a sinner.